 (41 cm, 49 cm and 50 cm)

-1) Gun crew in twin mount was about 11 men.
+1) Model A1 was an open mounting and was used for at least some land mountings.
+Gun crew in twin mount was about 11 men.

 2) Mountings used electro-hydraulic power.
 Power was supplied by a 15 hp electric motor operating from 220 Vdc and which ran at 600 rpm.

 3) Akizuki class used two dredger hoists to supply ammunition to the working chamber.
 From here, rounds were manhandled to loading positions for pusher hoists, one for each gun.
 At the top of the hoists, rounds automatically rolled to waiting positions where shell passers handed them to loaders standing on the gun platform, which moved with the guns.
 Fuze-setting machines were attached to the breech faces of the guns.
 Loading trays were manually operated.